-Component of the Social Services Worker Diploma; This course examines crisis intervention theory and its application.
+This course examines crisis intervention theory and its application.
 The material builds on the student's general knowledge of counselling and related issues and focuses on concepts central to crisis work.
 By way of introduction, students learn to distinguish between long-term counselling and crisis intervention.
 Following this, crisis related assessment techniques and relevant intervention strategies are studied.
-Potentially violent situations common to Human Service agencies are explored and the concept of professional burnout as a crisis issue is covered in some detail.
+Potentially violent situations common to Social Service agencies are explored and the concept of professional burnout as a crisis issue is covered in some detail.
 In conclusion, the course examines various dispositional crises, ranging from suicide to sexual assault.

 Note: Clicking on any of the following links will take you to the program of studies where you can obtain more information or choose additional courses for your shopping cart.

 We are currently maintaining a waitlist for this course.
 If you would like your name added to the waitlist, please contact the Registration Call Centre at 905.721.3000.

 Unfortunately, registration is no longer available for this course.
 Please check the upcoming semester or feel free to browse our website for other courses of interest.
 You may also click on the link above this course on the course detail page to be notified when a new class is added.

 We are currently maintaining a waitlist for this course.
 If you would like your name added to the waitlist, please contact Enrolment Services at 905.721.3000.

 |11206||12-MAY-20 to 18-AUG-20||12:00 am - 12:01 am||42||Distance Education||Khar Mohan||$265.02|